Spongivore: Impacts

 Sponges play an important role in the benthic fauna throughout temperate, tropical and polar habitats.
 If there is a high volume of predation it can effect bio erosion, reef creation, multiple habitats, other species and help with the nitrogen levels.

 Bio erosion that occurs in the production of reef sediments and the structural component of corals are partly produced by sponges, where solid carbonate is processed into smaller fragments and fine sediments.
 Sponges also play a role in increasing the survival of live coral on Caribbean reefs by binding fragments together and is expected to increase the rates of carbonate accretion.

 The coral reefs that contain higher amounts of sponges have better survival rate than the reefs with fewer sponges.
 Sponges can act as a stabilizer during storms as they help keep the reefs intact when presented with a strong currents.
 Sponges also grown between rocks and boulders, providing a more stable environment and lowering the disturbance levels.
 Sponges also provide habitats for other organisms to live in, without them, these organisms would not have a protected habitat.

-Scientist have discovered that sponges play an important role in the nitrogen cycle.
+Scientists have discovered that sponges play an important role in the nitrogen cycle.
 There are low amounts of nitrogen found in the water around coral reefs and most of the nitrogen that is found it bound into particulate or dissolved organic matter.
 Before this dissolved organic matter is able to be used by other reef organisms it must undergo a series of microbial transformations.
 The nitrogen cycle that occurs in sponges are able to cycle the nitrogen back into the water column and can be used by other organisms, especially cyanobacteria.
 The cyanobacteria then can then fix the atmospheric nitrogen and then the sponges can use it.
 Therefore, if there is a high amount of spongivores present in an environment, it can affect other aspects of the environment besides sponges.